CharlesEnding/imoqReader/readme.md

 1. Install the single dependency: `nimble install stb_image`
 2. Compile: `nim c ccs.nim`

+# File list and description

+A list of files and the description of their content is available here: [files_list.txt](files_list.txt).

 # Format Idiosyncracies

 These are things to know for developers who want to look into the CCS format, not of any use to people who just want to use this program.